Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [x] Crafting an item, in this case a wrench, in an ME system causes a Network Protocol Error and boots me out.
 [Fixed as of 0.0.9]
 - [x] Changed keybinds revert to default when relaunching the game.
 [Fixed as of 0.0.9]
 - [x] Sharestones are a bit borked.
 Trying to interact with one after placing them forces you out of your world.
 [Fixed as of 0.0.9]
+- [x] As of 0.0.9, Travelling through Nether Portals and End Portals crashes the game.
+I tested dimensional travel with Waystones and those worked fine.
+[Fixed as of 0.0.10]
+- [x] As of 0.0.9, Mining Gadgets crash the game and close the client when they are used.
+[Fixed as of mod version 1.18.1] (https://github.com/Direwolf20-MC/MiningGadgets/issues/251)